wernerturing/multi-delogo/docs/en/README.md

 To remove a filter, select it and press the button with the minus sign below the filter list.

+To move quickly between filters, use the arrows below the filter list.

 ## Encoding the video